3-wise Independent Random Walks can be Slightly Unbounded: Moment Bounds for Pairwise Independence

 \section{Moment Bounds for Pairwise Independence}

-We show that the bound established in Section \ref{LowerBounds} and the induced bound on the second moment are tight for the $2$-wise independent random walk case by proving Equation \eqref{Bound2} in Section \ref{MainResults}:
+We show that the bound established in Section \ref{LowerBounds} and the induced bound on the second moment are tight for the $2$-wise independent random walk case by proving Theorem \ref{Bound2}.
+While we prove a generalization of this result in Section \ref{UpperBounds}, the proof here is simpler.
+We will also assume $n$, the length of the random walk, is a power of $2$, as this assumption can be removed by replacing $n$ with the smallest power of $2$ greater than or equal to $n$.